skx/evalfilter/README.md

 ## Misc.

-You can find a syntax-highlighter for evalfilter code beneath [misc/](misc/).
+You can find syntax-highlighters for evalfilter code beneath [misc/](misc/).

+* A javascript syntax-highlighter for embedding scripts in web-pages.
+* An Emacs mode for working with evalfilter scripts.

 # Sample Usage